tony-507/bookshelf-app-FE/README.md

 This is my first full-stack web application using
 1. React as front end (create-react-app)
 2. Node as back end (express)
-3. Sqlite as database
+3. Postgres as database

+You may find a public deployed version at https://bkmangement.herokuapp.com/.

 ## Local Usage
 Follow the steps below to run this simple web app.
-1. Run
+1. Clone the codes by running
 ```
 git clone https://github.com/tony-507/full-stack-js-bookshelf
 ```